DON’T YOU JUST LOVE A WOMAN WHO LIVES HER LIFE FLAT OUT AUTHENTICALLY?

-I love Amy Schumer.
-She clearly lives by her own set of rules and is not deterred by OPO… Other People’s Opinions.
+Take Amy Schumer: She clearly lives by her own set of rules and is not deterred by OPO… Other People’s Opinions.

-Just look at all the flak she took when she dared to post a semi-nude photo of herself on Facebook.
+Just look at all the flak she took when she dared to post a (practically) nude photo of herself on Facebook.
 The comments were ruthless.
-She didn’t care (I’m guessing she felt the sting at least a little bit (?) but that didn’t stop her).
-Amy Schumer decided to play by her rules, and they were clearly strongly defined and well thought out.
+She didn’t seem to care; at least not enough to take it down.
+Amy Schumer decided to play by her rules, and it didn’t matter if her rules were different from yours or mine.